Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/deep-dives/key-vault.md

 ### Azure Spring PropertySource

-Each of the upstream Spring based applications has been configured to use a Azure KeyVault Spring PropertySource.
-This allows the applications to load certain Spring properties from KeyVault, however it requires us to use a specific naming pattern for the KeyVault items.
+Each of the upstream Spring based applications has been configured to use a Azure Key Vault Spring PropertySource.
+This allows the applications to load certain Spring properties from Key Vault, however it requires us to use a specific naming pattern for the KeyVault items.
 The table below shows which naming pattern is used for each key.

 See the [Azure Key Vault Secrets Spring Boot starter client library for Java documentation](https://github.com/Azure/azure-sdk-for-java/tree/3f31d68eed6fbe11516ca3afe3955c8840a6e974/sdk/spring/azure-spring-boot-starter-keyvault-secrets) and [algorithm](https://github.com/Azure/azure-sdk-for-java/blob/3f31d68eed6fbe11516ca3afe3955c8840a6e974/sdk/spring/azure-spring-boot/src/main/java/com/azure/spring/keyvault/KeyVaultOperation.java#L165-L177) for more details.